 An important facet of our analysis is that we do not assess differences in the costs of the R&D required to generate drugs that are effective for addressing diseases that primarily affect the poor versus those that do not.
-Our approach should be interpreted in light of the possibility that the costs of R&D on neglected diseases may be significantly greater either because the science on these diseases is not as well developed as for global diseases or even because of prospecting by innovating firms to open up fruitful new areas for development (Kitch 1977, Burk and Lemley 2009).
-Similarly, we cannot account for different expectations about post-patenting imitation that might arise for neglected vs. non-neglected diseases and or account for differences in research productivity.
-Firms may choose to patent or not to patent strategically - so as to enhance or avoid coordinating in science and further augment their control over particular therapies (Burk and Lemley 2009), and this consideration is beyond the scope of this paper.
+Our approach should be interpreted in light of the possibility that the costs of R&D on neglected diseases may be significantly greater either because the science on these diseases is not as well developed as for global diseases or even because of prospecting by innovating firms to open up fruitful new areas for development (Kitch, 1977; Burk & Lemley, 2009).
+Similarly, we cannot account for different expectations about post-patenting imitation that might arise for neglected versus nonneglected diseases or account for differences in research productivity.
+Firms may choose to patent or not to patent strategically so as to enhance or avoid coordinating in science and further augment their control over particular therapies (Burk & Lemley, 2009).
+This consideration is beyond the scope of this paper.

 IV.
-Empirical methods
+Empirical Methods

 Our empirical strategy is to examine R&D efforts at the disease level, exploiting changes in both patent protection and disease patterns that varied over time and across countries.
 We are particularly interested in the effect of patent protection on R&D efforts for neglected diseases and its interaction with the income level of countries that strengthen their patent laws.
-We start with a basic model relating R&D effort and market size, and subsequently add interactions with disease type, patent protection and income levels.
+We start with a basic model relating R&D effort and market size, and subsequently add interactions with disease type, patent protection, and income levels.
 Descriptions of our measures of each are in the next section.

 The unit of analysis throughout is a disease-year.
-We begin by estimating the relationship between yearly R&D investment in a disease area and the total potential market size of the disease.
-That is, where Y{dt} is a measure of R&D effort in disease d in year t, M{dt} is a measure of potential market size disease d in year t, and X is a vector of controls comprised of the availability of substitute products and year fixed effects.
+We begin by estimating the relationship between yearly R&D investment in a disease area and the total potential market size of the disease, where Y{dt} is a measure of R&D effort in disease d in year t, M{dt} is a measure of potential market size for disease d in year t, and X is a vector of controls comprising the availability of substitute products and year fixed effects.
 Substitute products are represented by the number of available treatments for the disease in 1990, several years prior to TRIPS.
 We include this control because R&D investments made subsequent to the adoption of TRIPS would be moderated by the opportunities left open by established treatments.
 Year fixed effects are included to reflect changes over time arising from macroeconomic factors, changes in global trade conditions, and other influences that affected all firms.
-We expect a positive coefficient on M{dv} i.e. that $\alpha_1 > 0$.
+We expect a positive coefficient on M{dt} : $\alpha_1 > 0$.

-$$\mathbf{Y}{dt} = \boldsymbol{\alpha}0 + \boldsymbol{\alpha}1 \mathbf{M}{dt} + \mathbf{A} \mathbf{X}{dt} + \boldsymbol{\varepsilon}{dt}$$ (1)
+$$Y{dt} = \alpha_0 + \alpha_1 M{dt} + A X{dt} + \varepsilon{dt}, \qquad (1)$$